Skip to content

 grai.build

-Schema-as-code for graph databases - Documentation like dbt, migrations for Neo4j
+Schema-as-code for graph databases — Define schemas in YAML, generate docs like dbt, manage migrations like Alembic.

-It manages your graph schema, not your data.
-You define entities and relations in YAML, and grai.build:
+grai.build manages your graph schema, not your data.
+Define entities and relations in YAML, and grai.build:

 pip install grai-build